dariopellegrini/kdone-website/index.md

 # Welcome to KDone website

-KDone is a configurator to implement RESTful API very easily.
+KDone is a configurator that lets to implement RESTful API very easily.
 It is on top of Ktor framework and uses its core principles like functional programming and DSL.

 ## Getting started
 ### Installation